|American Red Cross: 712-252-4081

 Provides child care services and an early childhood development program, including preschool readiness, self-image development, parental involvement and cultural awareness to preschool children and their families.

 Community Coalition whose mission is to improve the quality of life in Siouxland by eliminating the abuse of alcohol and other drugs and related violence.
-Services include referrals, information, assessment information, educational programs, awareness campaigns, youth leadership, drug-free workplace information and gang prevention programs.
+Services include referrals, information, assessment information, educational programs, awareness campaigns, youth leadership, drug-free workplace information, gang prevention programs, and anti-bullying education.

 Siouxland Family Community Center: 402-494-6878